SKETSXR/archimera-v2/docs/data_collection_structure_definition.md

 * Created By (The person who delivered the asset) - optional
 * Uploaded By (The person who is uploading this asset)
-* Studio of person uploading the asset (e.g., B2, F1, S1) - optional
+* Studio of person uploading the asset (e.g., B2, F1, S1)

 ### Asset-Level Tags